Redmi Note 9 Pro to go on sale today

 -

-The Redmi Note 9 Pro has an edge-to-edge screen with a punch-hole design.
-On the rear, it houses a quad camera setup.
+The Redmi Note 9 Pro gets an edge-to-edge screen with a punch-hole design, ultra-slim bezels, and a premium glass body.
+On the rear, it packs a quad-camera module.

-The handset sports a 6.67-inch Full-HD+ (1080x2400 pixels) LCD screen with an aspect ratio of 20:9, and a side-mounted fingerprint reader for secure authentication of biometric data.

-It is available in Aurora Blue, Glacier White, and Interstellar Black colors.
+It comes in Tropical Green, Glacier White, and Interstellar Gray colors options.

 -